 AliExpress is a gigantic marketplace.
 It’s got listings for just about every type of product under the sun.
 And because most of the suppliers who sell products on AliExpress either source or manufacture them overseas, they can sell them at extremely competitive prices.Source

-Many successful e-commerce entrepreneurs source their products from AliExpress.
+Many successful e-commerce stores source their products from AliExpress, whilst importing them to their online stores with tools like Oberlo.
+In terms of website builders, the most popular choices are Shopify and WooCommerce, due to their versatility and functionality.
 With millions of products at your fingertips, you’re spoiled for choice.

-With dropshipping, your store doesn’t hold any stock instead your supplier handles that.
+With dropshipping, your ecommerce store doesn’t hold any stock instead your supplier handles that.

-That means you don’t have to purchase loads of inventory upfront, so it’s easy to get started with only a small investment.
+That means you don’t have to purchase loads of inventory upfront for your store, so it’s easy to get started with only a small business investment.